 - To get PSA blood tests to monitor how well the therapy is working

-LH-RH analogs are given as a shot or as a small implant placed under the skin.
-They are given anywhere from once a month to once a year.
+LH-RH analogs are given as a shot anywhere from once a month to every 6 months.
 These drugs include:

 - Leuprolide (Lupron, Eligard)